-No one likes getting pulled over by the police for a traffic violation, but police in Lowell, Michigan are trying to raise spirits this holiday season by playing Santa.
+No one likes getting pulled over by the police for a traffic violation, but police in Lowell, Michigan are trying to raise spirits this holiday season

 For this heartwarming video, produced by UP TV, traffic officers in Lowell orchestrated a complex ruse in an effort to bring some holiday joy into the hearts of the city's residents.